crowdsecurity/cs-opencti-internal-enrichement-connector/docs/USER_GUIDE.md

 If you create an `IPv4 address` observable, this connector will enable you to enrich it with data retrieved from CrowdSec's CTI.

 If `CONNECTOR_AUTO` configuration is set to `true`, the observable will be automatically enriched when created.
 Otherwise, you'll need to enrich it manually by clicking on the enrichment icon and selecting the CrowdSec connector.

+#### Example: Enrichment with recommended settings

+In this example, we chose `146.70.186.190` as it is currently  reported for cve and mitre techniques.

+Assuming you have an observable whose `IPv4-Addr` value is equal to `146.70.186.190` and you have set the settings recommended above, the result of a CrowdSec's enrichment should be similar to the following description:

+- With regard to the observable itself, you should see:
+  - a list of dark olive green scenario name labels (`crowdsecurity/http-admin-interface-probing`, `crowdsecurity/http-bad-user-agent`, etc.)
+  - a list of purple cve labels (`cve-2021-41773`, etc.)
+  - a red `malicious`reputation label
+  - An external reference  to the [CrowdSec CTI's url](https://app.crowdsec.net/cti/146.70.186.190)
+  - A note with some content (confidence, first seen, last seen, behaviors, targeted countries, etc.)
+  - A list of relationships:
+    - `related` relationships leading to vulnerabilities created from CVEs
+    - `based-on` relationship leading to a CrowdSec CTI  indicator
+  - A sighting related to CrowdSec with the first and last seen informations
+- As the `CROWDSEC_INDICATOR_CREATE_FROM` recommended setting contains `malicious` reputation, an indicator has been created with:
+  - An external reference to the blocking list from which the flagged IP originates.
+  - A list of `indicates` relationship leading to attack patterns created using mitre techniques
+    - If you follow one of this relationship, you can navigate to the attack pattern created, where you will see
+      - An external reference to the MITRE ATT&CK url
+      - A list of `targets` relationships leading to location created from targeted countries (`Canada`, `Poland`, etc.)